Medicare is a health insurance program for those ages 65 and older (and with certain medical conditions) in the United States.

 Medigap supplement plans are sold by private insurance companies and help to cover additional costs, such as deductibles.

-Some Medigap plans may help to pay for skilled nursing facility co-insurance.
-These include plans C, D, F, G, M, and N. Plan K pays for about 50 percent of the coinsurance and Plan L pays for 75 percent of coinsurance.
+Some Medigap plans may help to pay for skilled nursing facility coinsurance.
+These include plans C, D, F, G, M, and N. Plan K pays for about 50% of the coinsurance, and Plan L pays for 75% of the coinsurance.

 However, Medigap supplement plans don’t pay for long-term nursing home care.